AtlasUnion/Kernel-Development/docs/Preparation/Boot Sequence.md

 ## Master Boot Record

 Right after POST, the BIOS checks bootable devices (Any  piece of hardware that can store files) for a boot signature, which is in a boot sector known as **MBR**.
-MBR is assumed to reside on the 1st sector on 1st track of a cylinder, under first head (See Image below).
+MBR is assumed to reside on the 1st sector on 1st track of a cylinder, under first head (See "Typical Hard Disk Geometry").
 The boot signature contains bytes sequence 0x55, 0xAA at bytes offset 510 and 511 respectively.
-When the BIOS find such MBR, it is loaded into memory at 0x7c00 and the executation is transfered to MBR.
+When the BIOS find such MBR, it is loaded into memory at 0x7c00 and the execution is transferred to MBR.
 Note the MBR cannot exceeds 512 bytes or one sector due to historical reasons (Someone arbitrarily decided the size.
 Then the design got popular and it became a standard.)

 <!-- TODO: Remember to add link to Partition Table-->
 The MBR contains a bootstrap program and Partition Table.
 The first 440 bytes of the MBR contains so called bootstrap code.
 BIOS will load MBR to physical address 0x7c00 and then instruct CPU jumps to the beginning of the loaded MBR to start execute.

+MBR table entries:

 | Offset | Size(bytes) | Function |
 |--------|:-----------:|---------:|